 The latter inquiries were meant to assess the town's resiliency during a prolonged, widespread interruption in electrical service.
-But the overall purpose of the survey was to accurately gauge the quantity and manner of the town's energy consumption.

 The town plan sets forth a goal of reducing Dummerston's per-capita, nonrenewable energy consumption by 40 percent.
 And committee members hope to use the survey to determine how far the town still has to go to reach that goal.

 "We might find that we need to educate people in a certain area," said Stan "Smokey" Howe, who serves on the committee.